ealemda2/basic-contract-inbox/README.md

 # basic-contract-inbox

-Example for implementing a very simple smart contract with Solidity and deploy it on the Rinkeby Network.
+Minimum setup necessary to implement a simple smart contract with Solidity and deploy it on the Rinkeby Test Network.

 ### To setup: